apitrace/apitrace/README.markdown

 Trimming a trace
 ----------------

-You can make a smaller trace by doing:
+You can truncate a trace by doing:

-    apitrace trim --callset 100-1000 -o trimed.trace applicated.trace
+    apitrace trim --exact --calls 0-12345 -o trimed.trace application.trace

 If you need precise control over which calls to trim you can specify the individual call numbers a plaintext file, as described in the 'Call sets' section above.

+There is also experimental support for automatically trimming the calls necessary for a given frame or call:

+   apitrace trim --auto --calls=12345 -o trimed.trace application.trace
+   apitrace trim --auto --frames=12345 -o trimed.trace application.trace

 Profiling a trace